Leave of Absence/ Withdrawal

 To qualify for a Leave of Absence, students must have a minimum cumulative grade point average (GPA) of 2.0.
 Students who apply for a Leave of Absence with a cumulative GPA of below 2.0 will be Withdrawn from the College and must apply for readmission when they plan to return.

 Tuition and fees will be refunded based on the published refund policy.
-Housing fees will be refunded based on the published housing refund policy.
-Financial aid recipients must meet with Student Financial Services to complete the necessary exit interview and be advised on the effect a Leave of Absence or Withdrawal will have on their financial aid eligibility and/or loan repayment.
+Housing fees will be refunded based on meal plans purchased for the semester and students will receive a refund based on the number of days they did not use the meal plan, see Meal Plans for more information.
+Financial aid recipients must meet with the Financial Aid Office to complete the necessary exit interview and be advised on the effect a Leave of Absence or Withdrawal will have on their financial aid eligibility and/or loan repayment.

 Students who unofficially withdraw (stop attending without officially completing a leave of absence or withdrawal form) from the College will have their tuition and fees refunded based on the last known date of attendance as reported by the academic departments.

 Students on Leave of Absence have access to their Otis email account and MyOtis.
 Students on Leave will also continue to have access to the job board and career counseling services through Career Services.
-On a case by case basis, students who were accessing Student Counseling Services may have continued access as determined by the Director of Student Counseling Services.
+On a case-by-case basis, students who were accessing Counseling and Psychological Services (CAPS) may have continued access as determined by the Director of CAPS.
 Students on Leave do not have access to College facilities and services or computer labs, laboratory equipment, library, or other privileges unless specifically stated above.
 Students who have withdrawn from the College do not have access to any College facilities, services, or privileges.
-Students on a Leave of Absence may resume their studies at the beginning of a semester within their approved year, but are strongly encouraged to seek academic and financial aid advisement on the best time to return to the College.
+Students on a Leave of Absence may resume their studies at the beginning of a semester within their approved year, but are strongly encouraged to seek academic and financial aid advice on the best time to return to the College.

 Students on a Leave of Absence must notify the Registration Office at least two months before the beginning of the term in which they plan to return and will be eligible for priority registration based on their class level.
 They must make sure all holds have been cleared and financial arrangements have been made by published deadlines for that semester.